 KENNYAnnihilation of the Wicked-era Nile, Suffocation, Bloodbath — playing Nightmares Made Flesh in its entirety with Peter Tägtgren doing vocals — and Behemoth at The Philmore or Regency.

-Canadian technical death-metal crew Beyond Creation have been shredding out forward-thinking extreme music for nearly 15 years and have played all sorts of concerts over that time — big, small, good, bad and ugly.
-The […]
+Australian technical death-metal crew Psycroptic have been shredding out forward-thinking extreme music for the past 20 years and have played all sorts of concerts over that time — big, small, good, bad and ugly.
+The band has […]